 - Support not-for-profit Co-operatives and Mutual Enterprises to provide innovative and inclusive businesses at community level.

 - Focus genuine economic performance not simply on GDP, but also prioritise the following economic indicators, measured properly, including: High employment; Balanced budgets; Balanced trade; Low interest rates; and Low inflation and cost of living.

 - Prioritise broader environmental and social wellbeing indicators including clean air, biodiversity, education and health standards, and life expectancy.

-- Also see HOUSING, EDUCATION, SUSTAINABLE POPULATION & IMMIGRATION, REGIONAL & RURAL AUSTRALIA and TRADE policies.
+- Also see HOUSING, EDUCATION, SUSTAINABLE POPULATION & IMMIGRATION and REGIONAL & RURAL AUSTRALIA policies.

 - This would both improve housing affordability for first home buyers and provide a more sustainable and efficient revenue base for State government budgets.